Computed tomography angiography

 Computed tomography angiography (also called CT angiography or CTA) is a computed tomography technique used for angiography—the visualization of arteries and veins—throughout the human body.
-Using contrast injected into the blood vessels, images are created to look for blockages, aneurysms (dilations of walls), dissections (tearing of walls), and stenosis (narrowing of vessel).
+Using contrast injected into the blood vessels, images are created to look for blockages, aneurysms (dilations of walls), dissections (tearing of walls), and stenosis (narrowing of vessels).
 CTA can be used to visualize the vessels of the heart, the aorta and other large blood vessels, the lungs, the kidneys, the head and neck, and the arms and legs.
 CTA can also be used to localise arterial or venous bleed of the gastrointestinal system.

 Medical uses

 CTA can be used to examine blood vessels in many key areas of the body including the brain, kidneys, pelvis, and the lungs.

 Coronary CT angiography

 Coronary CT angiography (CCTA) is the use of CT angiography to assess the arteries of the heart.
 The patient receives an intravenous injection of contrast and then the heart is scanned using a high speed CT scanner.
 With the advances in CT technology, patients are typically able to be scanned without needing medicines by simply holding their breath during the scan.
 CTA is used to assess heart or vessel irregularities, location of stents and whether they are still open, and occasionally to check for atherosclerotic disease.
 This method displays the anatomical detail of blood vessels more precisely than magnetic resonance imaging (MRI) or ultrasound.

 Today, many patients can undergo CTA in place of a conventional catheter angiogram, a minor procedure during which a catheter is passed through the blood vessels all the way to the heart.
 However, CCTA has not fully replaced this procedure.
 CCTA is able to detect narrowing of blood vessels in time for corrective therapy to be done.
 CCTA is a useful way of screening for arterial disease because it is safer, much less time-consuming than catheter angiography, and is also a cost-effective procedure.